-The Hochberg-Miniaci Razor's Edge Research Scholars Program at NSU Florida is customized for students who have a passion for scientific inquiry, problem-solving, and hands-on research projects.
+The Hochberg-Miniaci Razor's Edge Research Scholars Program at Nova Southeastern University is customized for students who have a passion for scientific inquiry, problem-solving, and hands-on research projects.
 As part of this intellectual community, you’ll learn about research theoretical framework and methodology and then team up with NSU faculty mentors who are accomplished researchers to better understand research techniques in a variety of fields, such as marine biology, psychology, neuroscience, medical, dental, and education..

 Program Overview and Objectives